oracle-livelabs/security/oci-kms/encrypt-resources/encrypt-resources.md

   ![Click Data Load](./images/data-load.png "Click Data Load")

-4. Drag and drop the file into it and click the button **Run all**:
+4. Drag and drop the file into the prompted window and click the button **Run all**, which is shown as the green button icon on the top-left corner:

   ![File loading](./images/drag-and-drop.png "File loading")

-5. When the upload is complete, you will be able to see the green icon next to the filw:
+5. When the upload is complete, you will be able to see the state **Uploaded** next to the file.
+Click **Close**:

    ![File loaded](./images/upload-done.png "File loaded")

-6. Click **Close**.
-Refresh the browser and you will be able to see the new created table:
+6. Refresh the browser and you will be able to see the new created table:

   ![Table created](./images/new-table.png "Table created")